Multiple scattering-assisted fluorescence amplification: towards biological applications

-In order to account for all the losses along the optical path (step 2), the energy meter is positioned in place of the cell and the recorded energy $<E>_{Energy-Meter}$ (averaged again over 100 pulses at $\lambda_P = 490$ nm) is compared to the energy $<E>_{P1}$ measured by P1 (also averaged over 100 pulses) according to:
+In order to run the OPO in the optimal, most stable mode of operation, we keep the energy of the UV pulses, issued from the Spectra Physics pulsed laser, constant and attenuate with the help of calibrated filters (cf. Supplementary Material) the energy impinging on the fluorescent sample.
+To account for all losses along the optical path, the energy meter ((PE25BF-C, Ophir) is positioned in place of the cell and the energy $<E>_{Energy-Meter}$ recorded (averaged over 100 pulses at $\lambda_P = 490$ nm) is compared with the energy $<E>_{P1}$ measured by P1 (also averaged over 100 pulses):